St. John's Red Storm men's basketball: The Wonder Five

-Twenty years later, former St. John's player James "Buck" Freeman was hired as coach.
+Twenty years later, former St. John's player Buck Freeman was hired as coach.
 In his first four years, from 1927 to 1931, the team had a 85–8 record.
 The 1929–30 and 1930–31 teams were known as the "Wonder Five", made up of Matty Begovich, Mac Kinsbrunner, Max Posnack, Allie Schuckman, and Jack "Rip" Gerson, who together helped revolutionize the game of basketball and made St. John's the marquee team in New York City.
 On January 19, 1931, the Wonder Five team was a part of the first college basketball triple-header at Madison Square Garden in a charity game which saw St. John's beat CCNY by a score 17–9.
 Freeman finished his coaching career with a record of 177–31, an .850 winning percentage.

 First Joe Lapchick era (1936–1947)

 Joe Lapchick, a former player of the Original Celtics, took over as head coach at St. John's in 1936 and continued the success the school had become used to under Buck Freeman.
 Lapchick coached from 1936 to 1947 and again from 1956 to 1965.
 His Redmen teams won four NIT championships (1943, 1944, 1959, 1965).
 Lapchick preferred to take his teams to the more prestigious NIT instead of the NCAA tournament, making the NIT semifinals 8 out of a total 12 times, and only one NCAA tournament appearance in his 20 years of coaching the Redmen.
 Under Lapchick's coaching his teams also won six Metropolitan New York Conference regular season titles.